3 ways of crossing the border from Mexico to Guatemala: practical tips

 In this post, I will tell you about the most common options you have for crossing borders from Mexico to Guatemala by bus, from Tapachula, San Cristobal de las Casas and Frontera Corozal.
 You can also read about a little adventure I had during my crossing.

 I wrote this post the first time I crossed the Mexican border in 2017 during my solo trip across Latin America when I had a real adventure entering Guatemala as an illegal (accidentally, of course).
 You can read about it if you wish, further on this post.

-Fast forward two years, I am now back to Guatemala, but this time I have crossed from San Cristobal de las Casas, and everything went smoothly.
+Fast forward two years, I am now back in Guatemala, but this time I have done the Mexico-Guatemala border crossings from San Cristobal de las Casas, and everything went smoothly.

 However, what I thought would be the most exciting and smart option, turned out to be a little scam, which I would have avoided.
 I have been ripped off for the first time after living in Mexico for eight years.
 I found it a hilarious coincidence that it happened on my very last day in Mexico.